A nature recovery network for Avon

 Our Avon region contains important urban and rural landscapes which provide shelter and habitat for many wild plants and animals but our wildlife needs more space to thrive.
 And though they are beautiful and valuable, we need more than our 30 nature reserves for this to happen.

-The only route to nature's recovery is through the creation of a nature recovery network - an interconnected network across the four counties of Avon and beyond, where wild plants and animals don't simply survive in diminishing numbers but can thrive, moving from place to place, living, feeding and flourishing into the future.
+The only route to nature's recovery is through the creation of a nature recovery network - an interconnected network across the four local authority areas of Avon and beyond, where wild plants and animals don't simply survive in diminishing numbers but can thrive, moving from place to place, living, feeding and flourishing into the future.

 If nature is to recover in Avon, it needs more spaces which are bigger, better, and joined up across a network